The Importance of Being Social

 Make sure to follow all of the companies social media platforms before you send the email and actually participate within those platforms on their channels.
 Do this for months or until you get an interview at one of these companies.
 In this way email can work in tandem with the other social media platforms you utilize.
 This will be a time-consuming process but it should help you land a job or internship out of college — a challenge for many budding designers.

 Another great way to network is by using Slack.
 If you haven’t heard of it, Slack is an instant messaging tool designed for team communication.
 Slack allows you to have separate channels on each team.
 A company might have a development team, a design team, and a marketing team.
 Employees can post messages on each team they are a part of and stay in touch with employees from other teams as well.

-The other channel I am a member of is the UX/Product Design Club of UVU.
+Another channel I am a member of is the UX/Product Design Club of UVU.
 It is similar to Product Hive but for classmates and alumni of UVU’s Digital Media Web degrees.
 I often post articles I have read or things I am working on.
 It is a great resource to network and learn from.
-You never know what your classmates will end up creating.
+You never know what your classmates will end up being involved in.
 You could be sitting next to the next unicorn company CEO or friend that might refer you to a job in the future.

 And lastly, Medium… don’t forget about actively participating in Medium.
 If you are reading this article, you obviously know about Medium.
 Get to know all of the features Medium has to offer.
 Follow every author that has written an article you found to be worthwhile.
 Read from a variety of topics.
 Recommend articles, participate.
 Comment on other people’s articles and most importantly, write your own articles.

 Even if you are a college freshman, get in the habit of writing about your experiences.
 Who cares if you suck at Photoshop.
 Employers care more about your ability to problem solve.
 You get better at tools the more you use them and those skills just come with practice.